Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

-\textbf{Commonly Used Datasets for Pre-training}.
-In the realm of LLMs, the pre-training phase is instrumental in establishing a robust foundation upon which the model's linguistic prowess is built.
-LLMs, with their exponentially larger parameter counts, necessitate an extensive and diverse corpus of training data that spans a multitude of topics and linguistic expressions.
+\textbf{Commonly Used Datasets for Pre-training}. \textbf{Commonly Used Datasets for SFT and RLHF}.
+In the realm of LLM, the pre-training phase is instrumental in establishing a robust foundation upon which the model's linguistic prowess is built.
+LLM, with their exponentially larger parameter counts, necessitate an extensive and diverse corpus of training data that spans a multitude of topics and linguistic expressions.
 This data not only serves as the bedrock for the model's comprehension of language but also influences its ability to generalize and adapt to new contexts and tasks.
 To meet these requirements, a variety of comprehensive and accessible datasets have been curated and made available for the research community.
-In this section, we embark on an overview of the datasets that are pivotal in the pre-training of LLMs.
-We categorize these datasets based on the type of content they provide, which can be broadly divided into seven distinct groups: Webpages, Books, Code, Social Media, Wikipedia, and a diverse array of other sources.
-Each of these categories contributes unique elements to the model's knowledge base, ensuring a well-rounded understanding of human language and its myriad uses.

-\textbf{Commonly Used Datasets for tuning}.
-The fine-tuning phase of LLMs is a critical juncture where models are honed to perform with greater precision on specific tasks or domains.
-This process leverages a variety of datasets designed to target the skills and knowledge that the model needs to develop.
-In this table, we show some of the key datasets used for fine-tuning LLMs, focusing on their characteristics, the tasks they support, and their impact on the models' performance.

-\textbf{Other Datasets}.
-Beyond the foundational pretraining and targeted tuning phases, the realm of LLMs is enriched by a multitude of other datasets.
-These datasets, while not central to the initial training or fine-tuning processes, are indispensable for expanding the model's expertise and enhancing its performance across a spectrum of nuanced language tasks.
-They embody the diversity of linguistic challenges and provide a testing ground for models to demonstrate adaptability and depth in understanding.In the following sections, we will explore these other datasets in detail, highlighting their unique characteristics, the specific tasks they target, and the value they bring to the comprehensive development of LLMs.